DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1560124235138-A9VEZB45SQPD5Z0BDEXA/ke17ZwdGBToddI8pDm48kKsvCFNoOAts8bgs5LXY20UUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYxCRW4BPu10St3TBAUQYVKcZaDohTswVrVk6oKw3G03bTl18OXeDyNJsBjNlGiyPYGo9Ewyd5AI5wx6CleNeBtf/dlc_steps.jpg?format=1000w" height="270">
 </p>

-#### Highly similar workflow for 2.2+ (and your 2.X projects are still full compatible with this format):
+#### :mega: There is a highly similar workflow for 2.2+ (and your 2.X projects are still full compatible with this format!):

-**Coming soon:** as of 2.2 we support multi-animal projects.
+**:purple_heart: DLC 2.2:** as of 2.2 we support multi-animal projects (it also can be used on single animals too).
 The workflow is highly similar, but with some key steps that differ.
 Please carefully review the functions below for more details.
 You can search/look for **maDeepLabCut** for specific steps that are changed.

  <p align="center">
 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1587769981819-MQTWHOFRSEVRQCJJJ3WV/ke17ZwdGBToddI8pDm48kC35rDtt7orAfBnUphidUjFZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZamWLI2zvYWH8K3-s_4yszcp2ryTI0HqTOaaUohrI8PImr0R2dpGVvtLOUccqmg3rERuQynZZO7wgiB_e1DQPsY/workflow.png?format=1000w" height="570">